 The Kitsap County Housing and Homelessness Division prepares and submits all required reports and performance measures to the State, as required by law.
-Grantee organizations are required to submit data to the Program as requested to complete the reports.
-Periodically, reports on the use of these grant funds are made to the Kitsap County Board of Commissioners.
+Grantee organizations are required to submit data to the Division as requested to complete the reports.
+Periodically, reports on the use of these grant funds are made to the Kitsap County Board of Commissioners and are available to the public.

-Appendix A Citizen Participation Plan
+Appendix A